edgeos/wearables_ble_android_app/README.md

 ## Project Structure

-This project is structured like most basic android aplications, it follows the documented guidelines for Android development structure found [here](https://developer.android.com/studio/projects/).
+This project is structured like most basic android applications, it follows the documented guidelines for Android development structure found [here](https://developer.android.com/studio/projects/).
-Within /app/src/main/res/ is all the XML code responsible for the UI.
-Deeper down, /res/layout/ holds all the code for the layout of the main pages and fragments, these are the most commonly used UI elements of the application.
+Within [/app/src/main/res/](https://github.com/edgeos/wearables_ble_android_app/tree/master/app/src/main/res) is all the XML code responsible for the UI.
+Deeper down, [/res/layout/](https://github.com/edgeos/wearables_ble_android_app/tree/master/app/src/main/res/layout) holds all the code for the layout of the main pages and fragments, these are the most commonly used UI elements of the application.
-Moving to the business logic of the app in /app/src/main/java/com/wearables/ge/wearables_ble_receiver/  -  /activities/main/AuthenticatorActivity.java is where that app opens up to, giving the user an Amazon Cognito sign-in page.
+Moving to the business logic of the app in [/app/src/main/java/com/wearables/ge/wearables_ble_receiver/](https://github.com/edgeos/wearables_ble_android_app/tree/master/app/src/main/java/com/wearables/ge/wearables_ble_receiver)  -
+[/activities/main/AuthenticatorActivity.java](https://github.com/edgeos/wearables_ble_android_app/blob/master/app/src/main/java/com/wearables/ge/wearables_ble_receiver/activities/main/AuthenticatorActivity.java) is where that app opens up to, giving the user an Amazon Cognito sign-in page.
-Amazons Cognito user sign in tool rises a small problem becasue it is hardly custumizeable, with only a few settings that the developer can change to make the sign on page a little more user friendly.
+Amazons Cognito user sign in tool rises a small problem because it is hardly customizable, with only a few settings that the developer can change to make the sign on page a little more user friendly.

 Once the user has successfully logged on, the app switches activities to MainTabbedActivity.java which does most of the work.
-After setting up the necessary UI elements, such as the top action bar, menu button, and tabulated structure, the main activity will then bind iteself to the custom bluetooth service.
+After setting up the necessary UI elements, such as the top action bar, menu button, and tabulated structure, the main activity will then bind itself to the custom bluetooth service.
 Then it will begin the Location Service which, unlike the Bluetooth Service, is not by definition a "service" in respect to [Androids documented definition](https://developer.android.com/guide/components/services) of a service.
 The location service runs asynchronously in the background, logging location changes to provide GPS coordinates for the Alarm Event logging.